 António Lobo Antunes qualified as a psychiatrist and took his time getting started as a writer.
 His novels examine Portugal’s glorious but often brutal past.
 Internationally he is overshadowed by Saramago.
 At home admirers of Antunes claim the wrong man won the Noble.

-The Natural Order of Things is a tale of two families and the secets that bind them.
-A personal political history that attains brillance and surreality.
+The Natural Order of Things is a tale of two families and the secrets that bind them.
+A personal political history that attains brilliance and surreality.